 You could also use your own car and park in the lot.
 Unlike the theme parks, parking is free for all guests at Blizzard Beach.
 Another way to get there from within Disney World would be to use the Minnie Van service, a personal ride service that works with the Lyft app.

 You’ll need a separate pass to get into Blizzard Beach.
-In 2018, a 1-day ticket costs $60 or $65 depending on the season ($54 or $59 for children, ages 3 to 9).
+In 2019, a 1-day ticket for guests age 10+ costs $69 or $64 depending on whether you purchase a ticket with blockout dates (it's $63 or $58 for children ages 3 to 9).
 You could also add Blizzard Beach admission to your theme park ticket package by opting for the add-on, Park Hopper Plus.
 Be careful, however.
 The option may not make sense if you would be only be going to the water park once during your visit.

 A Ski Resort in Florida?